Walsh, Ontario: 20th century

 With the escalation of gasoline consumption after the Great Depression, the number of low volume rural gasoline retailers peaked in the late 1950s.
 Gas prices reached 5.5 cents a litre by 1959 due to the low fuel taxes and surplus of oil from the Middle East during that era.
 At that time, Walsh had three such businesses.
 Colwell, General Merchant, described more fully below, was located on the northwest corner of the main intersection and sold Supertest products.
 Facing them, across the road, on the northeast corner was another general store, Earle's Grocery, that sold Reliance products.
 Ironically, Supertest and Reliance were of the same corporate ownership but operated as separate companies.
 Half a block to the south of Earle's was the village's only full scope service station, Engell's Walsh Garage that sold Texaco products.
 At Walsh Station located five kilometers to the south, Cherwaty's Service sold Fina products during the early years of his business.
-He would keep the business selling Petro-Canada products before passing away in 2008 at the Leisure World in Brantford.
+He would keep the business selling Petro-Canada products before dying in 2008 at the Leisure World in Brantford.

-Unfortunately, the local gasoline retailers have all gone out of business.
+The local gasoline retailers have all gone out of business.
 The gas station at the general store belonging to the parents of local petroliana collector Alex Colwell handled Supertest products for oil and automobile gasoline.
 Supertest was an all-Canadian company that operated until being bought out by BP Canada in the 1970s (which was bought out by Petro-Canada in 1983).

 Natural gas production is found throughout the Walsh area; this production spreads as fast east as Vittoria and as far west as Jericho and Silver Hill.
 More than 40000 acre of petroleum and mineral leases are within the boundaries of Walsh along with the nearby communities of Walsingham and Houghton.
 Approximately 85 businesses and residences are served by this company through a special agreement with Union Gas.

 In 2001, Haldimand-Norfolk was dissolved into two separate single-tier counties.
 Walsh became part of the newly formed County of Norfolk.